How to Convert Your Retirement Plan To A Self-Directed Roth IRA

 Note: With an indirect Roth IRA conversion, the one rollover per 12-month restriction does not apply.

-Reporting a Roth IRA Conversion to a Self-Directed Roth IRA
+Reporting a Roth IRA Conversion on Your Taxes

 Since most conversions are generally subject to taxation, your financial organization distributing the pre-tax IRA assets will probably apply withholding rules to the account.